Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Open the chart, click Indicators, toggle RSI.
 The switch updates, a log prints from the store toggle, and the UnifiedChart renders the RSI panel.
   - Toggling again hides the RSI panel.

+## Indicators: RSI Enhanced only

+- All previous indicator options are removed from the K-line chart UI.
+The only available indicator is “RSI Enhanced”, which displays RSI(14) in a dedicated pane beneath the candles.
+- Current implementation uses the built-in KLineCharts `RSI` with `calcParams: [14]`.
+Overbought/Oversold fills and status table from the provided Pine specification will be added later.
+- Toggle path: Header → Indicators → RSI Enhanced.

 ## KLineChart Indicator Display Fix

 **Issue:** Enabling RSI in the K-line chart sometimes did not show the RSI panel.